FSA in Scotland

 Which areas are taking part?

-The Food Hygiene Information Scheme is running in 30 Scottish local authorities.
-It applies to all premises supplying food to the public in those areas.
-People can also access which category each outlet has received on their local authority's website.
+The Food Hygiene Information Scheme is running in all Scottish local authorities.
+It applies to all premises supplying food to the public.

 - Aberdeen City Council

 - Aberdeenshire Council